-DigitalGlobe’s cutting-edge high resolution satellite carves out ridiculously crisp imagery at 31 cm.
+DigitalGlobe’s cutting-edge high-resolution satellite carves out ridiculously crisp imagery at 31 cm.
 In 8 spectral bands, the world all of a sudden becomes clearer.
-For example, you can really get surgical for distinguishing Earth’s land cover using image classification techniques in remote sensing.

 A satellite marvel in 1999, IKONOS was the first satellite granted a commercial license in America.
 However, IKONOS-1 never made it to space.
 IKONOS-2 did and was renamed simply “IKONOS”.
 IKONOS delivers 4-meter multispectral (RGB, NIR) and 1-meter panchromatic imagery.

-The versatile and cost effective QuickBird satellite acquires high-resolution optical imagery seamlessly of the world.
+The versatile and cost-effective QuickBird satellite acquires high-resolution optical imagery seamlessly from the world.
 Even though it was decommissioned in 2015, you can dig into its archive images at a cost.
-While panchromatic images are 61 cm resolution, it’s multispectral bands (RGB, NIR) are 2.4 meter
+While panchromatic images are 61 cm resolution, their multispectral bands (RGB, NIR) are 2.4 meter

-Finally, DigitalGlobe acquired GeoEye which is so sharp that ecologists have used it to track animal population.
-Google had its logo on the side of the rocket and has exclusive access, so there’s no coincidence is a basemap imagery in Google Maps.
+Finally, DigitalGlobe acquired GeoEye which is so sharp that ecologists have used it to track the animal population.
+Google had its logo on the side of the rocket and has exclusive access, so there’s no coincidence it is a base map imagery in Google Maps.
 GeoEye imagery is 41 cm for panchromatic and 1.65 meters for multispectral (RGB, NIR).

 MDA Acquires DigitalGlobe

-With the recent purchase of DigitalGlobe from MDA, this turns a new leaf in the era of space imaging.
+The recent purchase of DigitalGlobe from MDA turns a new leaf in the era of space imaging.

 As you may not know MDA, MDA owns and operates Radarsat-2.